50,000 words. 30 days. 1 novel. Go from blank page to first draft with Novel November.

 Final Thoughts

 The downfall of NaNoWriMo was heartbreaking.
 But the idea of NaNoWriMo was incredibly inspiring.
-Over the years, NaNoWriMo has helped so many writers to find their community and realize their dream of writing a novel, even if they didn’t always complete it within the month.
+Over the years, NaNoWriMo has helped so many writers find their community and realize their dream of writing a novel, even if they didn’t always complete it within the month.
 NaNo’s disappearance has left a huge hole in the writing calendar and a massive community of writers without a home.
 At ProWritingAid, we decided to collaborate with other companies and individuals in the writing space to provide a home for those writers.
 Whether you choose to join our Novel November challenge or another November book writing challenge, I wish you the best of luck.
 The world needs more stories.
 The world needs your story.

 FAQ: NaNoWriMo Alternatives 2025